utdata/icj-class/js/js-in-class-functions.md

 BONUS: Update your function to use [JavaScript's Math Object](https://www.w3schools.com/Js/js_math.asp) to perform the squaring.

+### OK, so a wee bit on scope

+One thing of note ... the variable that was declared inside the function, `squared`, cannot be referenced outside the scope of the function.
+If we try to add `console.log(squared)` outside the function, we would get an error.
+Again, [read more about variables and scope here](https://wesbos.com/javascript-scoping/).

 ### Functions on your own

-- Write another function that takes three arguments -- `firstName`, `middleName` and `lastName` -- and uses the `+` operator to combine the three arguments to form a full name.
+- Write another function that takes three arguments -- `first`, `middle` and `last` -- and uses the `+` operator to combine the three arguments to form a full name.
 - In your code, call the function with three different sets of names to make sure it works and log the returned value to the console each time.
 - For one of those names, I want you to use Robert "Beto" O'Rourke, including the double-quotes around "Beto".
 - Commit your changes using the Github app.